User Behavior Analytics

-Like in the case of any system that tracks humans’ behavior, there could be certain privacy concerns.
+Like in the case of any system that tracks human behavior, there could be certain privacy concerns.
 Tracking what employees do during their workday is unpleasant, especially when talking about the systems some tech giants apply to track their employees' presence.
 However, the UBA concept does not suppose personal tracking - it records only the behavior that is valuable for cybersecurity analysis.
 Its conjunction with SIEM, EDR, XDR or any other cybersecurity solution may expand the range of recorded information.
 Still, it will likely never pay attention to what employee posts on Facebook from the workstation.
-The key points of application for UBA are network connections, removable drives, shared directories and endpoints.
+The key points of application for UBA are network connections, removable drives, shared directories, and endpoints.

 Why should companies use behavioral analytics?